 Course Work Emphasizes

 - Effective personal and professional communication

 - Integrating knowledge of holistic needs of the patient

-- The use of informatics to formulate evidence based clinical judgements
+- The use of informatics to formulate evidence based clinical judgement

 - The development of teaching plans for individuals and families

 - Management of healthcare of the individual using cost effective strategies, quality improvement processes and current technologies.